Your company is already operating in Germany and you would now like to export worldwide?

 Search and Rescue/Security Robots

-Search and Rescue/Security robots recorded a 12 percent increase in sales in 2023, with 3,475 robots sold.
+Search and Rescue/Security robots recorded a 19 percent increase in sales in 2024, with 3,128 robots sold during the 12 month period.
 Robots of this type are essential for emergency response and security tasks.

 Medical Robots

 Sales grew by 36 percent with nearly 6,200 units sold in 2023.
-Used in surgeries and diagnostics, medical robots are transforming healthcare.
+Typically used in surgeries and for diagnostics purposes, medical robots are helping transform healthcare.

 Dec 17, 2024 Fact Sheet Machinery & Equipment